Tonnato (The Bear)

 "Tonnato" is the ninth episode of the fourth season of the American comedy-drama television series The Bear.
 It is the 37th overall episode of the series and was written by Joanna Calo & Christopher Storer and directed by Christopher Storer.
 It was released on Hulu on June 25, 2025, along with the rest of the season.

 The series follows Carmen "Carmy" Berzatto (Jeremy Allen White), an award-winning New York City chef de cuisine, who returns to his hometown of Chicago to run his late brother Michael's failing Italian beef sandwich shop.
 With the financial backing of his uncle Jimmy (Oliver Platt) and help from his cousin Richie (Ebon Moss-Bachrach), sister Sugar (Abby Elliott), and chef Sydney (Ayo Edebiri), Carmy attempts to remodel the dingy Beef into warm and hospitable fine-dining destination called the Bear.

 The episode garnered critical acclaim for the acting work of Jamie Lee Curtis as Donna Berzatto, and White as Carmy, whose performance during an attempted rapprochement between the recovering-alcoholic mother and her long-estranged son was described as "jaw-dropping" and "stunningly vulnerable."

 Plot

+Carmy delivers the box of photos to his mother (Jamie Lee Curtis), and spends time with her at her insistence.
+Donna tearfully apologizes for the way she treated her family, and takes responsibility for being cruel to her children, lying, yelling, and drinking.
+She confesses that she did not know how to help Michael (Jon Bernthal).
+She tells Carmy she has been sober for nearly a year.
+She hears about his accomplishments and is proud of him, and she asks if she can be a part of his life again.
+Carmy looks around his childhood home, visiting the dining room and looking at the empty chair at the head of the table.
+Carmy makes the roast chicken he learned at the French Laundry for Donna.
+While it's in the oven, he takes the photo box upstairs and stows it in a closet and then is drawn to a closed door.
+He enters the bedroom and looks around, a little disoriented at first, and then smiles fondly at a bedside copy of No Reservations by Anthony Bourdain.
+He finds Claire's (Molly Gordon) green sweatshirt on a shelf in the closet.

+Sydney and Uncle Jimmy (Oliver Platt) have a heart-to-heart talk behind the restaurant; Jimmy apologizes for his fuckhead nephew and tells Sydney she's a hardworking professional and it's been a pleasure to watch her come into her own as a chef at the restaurant.
+Sydney calls Jimmy "Unc" for the first time.